The-OAG-Development-Project/Application-Gateway/README.md

 ## What is Nelly?

 Nellygateway is an HTTP reverse proxy that sits between your web application and the client and handles Oauth2 login and session management.
-For you, as a developer, Nelly removes the hassle to implement complicated oauth2 logic in the backend and frontend so you can focus totally on your application.
+For you, as a developer, Nelly removes the hassle to implement complicated oauth2 logic in the backend and frontend so you can focus totally on your applications logic.

 <img src="https://github.com/gianlucafrei/nellygateway/blob/main/doc/overview.png?raw=true" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="500" />